Wolf hunting

 Wolf hunting is the practice of hunting wolves.
 Wolves are mainly hunted for sport, for their skins, to protect livestock and, in some rare cases, to protect humans.
 Wolves have been actively hunted since 8,000 to 10,000 years ago, when they first began to pose a threat to livestock of Neolithic human communities.
 Historically, the hunting of wolves was a huge capital- and manpower-intensive operation.
 The threat wolves posed to both livestock and people was considered significant enough to warrant the conscription of whole villages under threat of punishment, despite the disruption of economic activities and reduced taxes.
-The hunting of gray wolves, while originally actively endorsed in many countries, has become a controversial issue across the globe.
+The hunting of gray wolves, while originally actively endorsed in many countries, has become a controversial issue across the world.
 Some people see it as cruel, unnecessary and based on misconceptions, while proponents argue that it is vital for the conservation of game herds and as pest control.

 History

 The European grey wolf (Canis lupus lupus) was a popular quarry in Europe of the Middle Ages.